calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

         myInterval = comm.recv(source=0)
 ~~~

-It could be rewriten using a scatter collective operation like this:
+It could be rewritten using a scatter collective operation like this:

 ~~~ {.python}
     myInterval = comm.scatter(intervals, root=0)